evelyneee/accord/README.md

 A faster, native discord client for your Mac.
 Here's a [screenshot](https://github.com/evelyneee/accord#screenshot).

+### Important note

+I no longer use Discord, so I am not maintaining this app.
+If you want to make pull requests, they will still be reviewed and merged accordingly.

 ### OS Requirement

 Accord requires macOS Big Sur (11.0) or higher